Thanksgiving Weekend 2014 for NYC Kids: Macy's Parade, Santaland, Holiday Train Shows, Brooklyn Nets Kids' Day

 Santaland at Macy's Herald Square – Midtown West

 One of our November GOList picks: Santa Claus flies into the famed department store on the heels of the Thanksgiving Day Parade.
 Macy's mounts an entire North Pole village with live elves, an enchanted forest featuring animatronic toys and a train display.
-Even if you do end up on a long line, there's so much to gawk at the kids don't mind the wait (much).
+Even if you do end up on a long line, there's so much to look at the kids don't mind the wait (much).
 And the lines tend to be shorter the earlier you go in the season.
-There have been a efw changes so be sure to read out post on the subject before heading out.
+Read our in-depth post with tips about how to skip the line completely.
 Friday-Sunday.
-Admission is free; photo packages are $20-$60
+Free admission; photo packages are $20-$60

 The Three Bears Holiday Bash – Upper West Side

 Hit Central Park's Swedish Cottage Marionette Theatre for its annual seasonal show featuring the three bears and all of their fairy-tale friends.
 This spirited puppet performance celebrates all of the holidays: Christmas, Kwanzaa and Hanukkah.
 Friday-Sunday. $10 for adults, $7 for children under 12